How to Integrate Stripe Payment APIs Using Node.JS

 • views / index.ejs

-• Redirect your customer to a stripe-hosted payment form to complete their purchase.
+• Redirect your customer to complete a stripe-hosted payment form to process their transaction successfully.

 • var express = require('express');